msloth/contiki-launchpad/README.md

   (I don't remember if mspdebug is included in the VM, otherwise you may need to download it first and make sure it is in the path)
 * Check the examples in contiki/examples/launchpad
   Follow the README in that folder and experiment.
 Learn and get a feel for how to use processes, timers etc, working your way through and experimenting with processes.

+If you choose not to pursue this path you can still compile and upload it in Linux, Windows, or OSX, as long as you have a working compiler and some utility to upload it to the device with.
+I use mspgcc and mspdebug, both free and open source.
+You could theoretically compile with IAR or Keil or whatever, but I haven't massaged the makefiles for this.

 ## Limitations

 The msp430g2553 is very capable for being such a small and inexpensive device but is first and foremost limited in peripherals and RAM.
 For example, it has only two timers and not much RAM and thus I had to cut down on a lot of Contiki features and simplify others to make it fit.
 Other limitations are some Contiki features that I haven't ported yet.